 ChatGPT-4’s ability to work with infographics could improve patient understanding of medical information.
 By being able to interpret and explain infographics, ChatGPT-4 could help patients make more informed decisions about their health.
 It could also assist healthcare professionals in conveying complex medical information in a more accessible way.

 The use of chatbots in medical education could have a significant impact on the healthcare industry.
-By providing personalized education and training, chatbots can help healthcare professionals stay up to date on the latest medical research and techniques.
-They can also help patients understand their medical conditions and treatment options, leading to better health outcomes.
+By providing personalized education and training, chatbots can help healthcare professionals and medical students stay up to date on the latest medical research and techniques.
+They can also help patients understand their medical conditions and treatment options, improving potential health outcomes.

 Less red tape